CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 The city-wide sbandieratori (flag wavers and more) take the field.
 (Photo Lyle Goldberg)

-Meanwhile, on the Green side...
+And across the piazza, on the Green side...

-Like much else, synchronized movement seems to come naturally to Florentines.
+Synchronized movement seems to come naturally to Florentines.
 (Photo Lyle Goldberg)

 ...a choreography worthy of Broadway.